 Slaves in Bondage (July 25, 1937)

-Released on July 25, 1937: Mothers, warn your daughters - evil men in the big city are luring small town girls into the city to ensnare them into dancing half-naked and worse.
+Released on July 25, 1937: (running time 1 hour and 9 minutes) Mothers, warn your daughters - evil men in the big city are luring small town girls into the city to ensnare them into dancing half-naked and worse.

 Directed by Elmer Clifton

 The Actors: Lona Andre (Dona Lee), Donald Reed (Philip Miller), Wheeler Oakman (Jim Murray), Florence Dudley (Belle Harris), John Merton (Nick Costello), Richard Cramer (Dutch Hendricks), William Royle (city editor), Edward Peil Sr. (Detective Captain), Louise Small (Mary Lou Smith), Matty Roubert (Good-Looking Freddie), Suzanna Kim (Exotic Dancer), Ed Carey (Detective), Martha Chapin (Lillian, Blonde Venus), Jack Cheatham (Bubble Club manager), Donald Kerr (Bubble Club drunk number one), Eddie Laughton (Sam Ward), Sam Lufkin (Bubble Club waiter), Stanley Mack (Detective), Murdock MacQuarrie (gambler), Carl Mathews (Bubble Club waiter), Fred Parker (gambler), Bob Reeves (policeman), Henry Roquemore (Bubble Club drunk number two), Lottie Smith (Rosie the beautiful brunette), Arthur Thalasso (police dispatcher).